Bitcorn-labs/Icpi-explorer/README.md

 the code in this repo is the original dapp, based in sneed snoop. its configured in a format where it can be cloned and another cansiter can be inserted and it should would, albeit with an ugly ui.

-special thanks oss providers  Sneed Dao
+special thanks oss providers  Sneed Dao special thanks to ghost team for candid interface instructions

--sneed dao peovided the base code for the project directly with the sneed snoop fork -the sns cansiter indexing tool from snassy.icp was also instrumental in the devlopment of the the main dapp
+-sneed dao provided the base code for the project directly with the sneed snoop fork -the sns cansiter indexing tool from snassy.icp was also instrumental in the devlopment of the the main dapp -ghost team has been extremely supporting in sharing cansiter and candid interface information for the growth of the project